 I have always wanted a flocked Christmas tree.
 Instead of buying a new one, I decided to flock one I already owned.
-Today I am sharing the process with you as well as the right products to use and show you how to flock a Christmas tree.
+Today I am sharing the process with you as well as the right products to use to DIY a flocked Christmas tree.

 I have this 3-foot tree that I bought many years ago.
 I typically use it to decorate the kid’s family room downstairs.
 In the past, it held brightly colored ornaments, and most recently it was a retro tree with a gold star and tons of tinsel.